Representability of cohomology of finite flat abelian group schemes: Generic representability results for flat cohomology

 \begin{pg} We will also consider a more global version of the derived blowup construction.
-Let $X$ be a scheme and let $\{a_i:\mls L_i\rightarrow \mls O_X\}_{i=1}^r$ be a collection of lines bundles with $\mls O_X$-linear maps to $\mls O_X$.
-Giving such a collection of line bundles is equivalent to giving a map
+Let $X$ be a scheme and let $\{a_i\colon \mls L_i\rightarrow \mls O_X\}_{i=1}^r$ be a collection of invertible sheaves with $\mls O_X$-linear maps to $\mls O_X$.
+Giving such a collection of invertible sheaves is equivalent to giving a morphism